-The engineering component of hazard elimination requires a team of experienced professionals from PRHTA's Road Safety Audit Division that attend both citizen's requests and proactive analysis of hazardous road segments and intersections.
+The engineering component of hazard elimination requires a team of experienced professionals from PRHTA's Road Safety Audit Division and PRTSC's Impact Team that attend both citizen's requests and proactive analysis of hazardous road segments and intersections.
 After a Road Safety Review process, the team determines which locations will be given priority.
-The team then provides in-house design for road safety improvements ready for bidding by the PRHTA.
-PRTSC provides funds for personnel, vehicle, and equipment as well as for construction of road improvements by reimbursement.
-These funds are supplemented by Highway Safety Improvement Program funds.
-However, there are some larger projects which cannot be designed in-house and presented a challenge in our efforts to improve hazardous conditions on longer corridors or roads with high speeds and/or traffic volumes.
-Starting in 2010, PRTSC will dedicate a portion of the traffic engineering resources to reimburse design costs for these challenging projects (including safety corridors) which cannot be deferred any longer.
+The team then provides in-house design for road safety improvements ready for bidding by the PRHTA or implementation by the DOT.
+The PRTSC provides funds for personnel, vehicle, and equipment as well as for construction of road improvements by reimbursement.
+The program coordinator position will be assigned to an engineering undergraduate or graduate student as an internship position.
+This person will apply scientific and statistical analysis to road crash data and will collaborate with the Impact Team members in the identification of safety issues and crash trends and provide recommendations of potential safety countermeasures to the agency.